 Policy and Institutional Review is the analyses of the political and socio-economic factors leading to changes in biodiversity and ecosystems.
 The review includes analysis of a wide range of institutions in general across many industries, defining their roles in planning for biodiversity financing, their impact and interdependence with biodiversity, the coherence between the targets and the national biodiversity goals, and the overall capacity level.

 Public and private biodiversity expenditure review for 2008-2014 is completed by the project team in 2015.
 Under the review the amount and efficiency of allocated funds for biodiversity conservation were determined.
 According to the analysis, the state budget is the only guaranteed source of biodiversity funding.
-The amount of state budget funds accounted for 86% of total biodiversity funding.
+The total amount of funds for biodiversity in 2008-2014 amounted to 1.2 bln dollars, of them the state budget funds accounted for 87% of total biodiversity funding.

 Financial needs assessment for biodiversity conservation in Kazakhstan was completed in 2016.
 FNA is an assessment of the required expenses to achieve the national goals on biodiversity conservation in Kazakhstan and expected financial gap.
 According to the assessment, the required budget for the implementation of the national goals is USA 851 million, and the share of the financial deficit from the existing biodiversity financing is more than 55%.

 Biodiversity Finance Plan is prepared and under consideration.
 BFP presents eight mechanisms that were not previously used in Kazakhstan’s practice of biodiversity and ecosystem conservation.
 BFP includes instruments such as tax incentives, subsidies, offsets.